HL7/hl7.github.io/_docs/core-getting-started.md

 ---
-title: "Setting up your IDE to build org.hl7.fhir.core"
+title: "Getting Started with org.hl7.fhir.core"
-permalink: /docs/core/ide
+permalink: /docs/core/getting-started
 excerpt: "How to set up your local IDE to build the core."
 last_modified_at: 2022-06-15
 toc: true